ryanliszewski/twitter-codepath-u/README.md

 - [ ] Swipe to delete an account

 The following **additional** features are implemented:
+    - [x] Implmented tab bar with Twitter Icons and the twitter color for the tab bar.

 - [ ] List anything else that you can get done to improve the app functionality!